bitwarden/help/_articles/directory-connector/gsuite-directory.md

 5. Enter the email address of an **Admin User** with full access to your Google Directory.
 6. If you have one, enter the **Customer ID** of your directory.
 Many users will not have or be required to enter a Customer ID.
 7. Select the **Choose File** button and select the [downloaded JSON key](#obtain-service-account-credentials).
-8. In the **Account** section, select Organization to connect to your directory from the dropdown.

 ## Configure Sync Options